DusanthanSivarajah/POS-FCS-Project/README.md

 "code_GUI.py" - the GUI run file with the logic implemented

-note that additional features were added to this project which include a admin authentication, email invoice(email and password from 2fa is needed), a downloadable invoice to local device, and price of product.
+note that additional features were added to this project which include a admin authentication, email invoice(email and password from 2fa is needed), a downloadable invoice to local device,price of product, and customer return.